-Q. Who should avoid taking Cerebrax?
+Q. Who should avoid taking Cerebrax Syrup?

-You should not take Cerebrax if you are allergic to Cerebrax or any of the ingredients in the medicine.
-Also, avoid taking Cerebrax if your kidney functions are severely deranged or if you ever had localized bleeding in the brain (cerebral hemorrhage).
+You should not take Cerebrax Syrup if you are allergic to Cerebrax Syrup or any of the ingredients in the medicine.
+Also, avoid taking Cerebrax Syrup if your kidney functions are severely deranged or if you ever had localized bleeding in the brain (cerebral hemorrhage).
 You should also avoid taking this medicine if you are suffering from Huntington’s disease/chorea (a genetic disorder where the brain cells die quickly causing deterioration of mental and physical abilities over time).

-Cerebrax can be taken with or without food.
+Cerebrax Syrup can be taken with or without food.
 Swallow the tablets as a whole with a glass of water.
 Do not break or chew the tablets.
 If you find it difficult to swallow, tell your doctor as soon as possible.
-Your doctor may prescribe Cerebrax in the form of a solution.
+Your doctor may prescribe Cerebrax Syrup in the form of a solution.

-Information last updated by Dr. Varun Gupta, MD Pharmacology on 13th Jun 2019.
+Information last updated by Dr. Varun Gupta, MD Pharmacology on 18th Feb 2020.
 The medicine details are for information purpose only.
 Consult a doctor before taking any medicine.